yambe2002/santander_customer_transaction/README.md

   abs_sum_mean_0_200   -152.628739

 ### v.37
- - no additional, my param, with aug, no fast
+ - no additional, my param, with aug, no fast, aug_N=5
  - local mean: 0.901320857
  - lb: 0.900 (best so far)